 Sciatica describes a specific type of pain that happens when the sciatic nerve becomes irritated or inflamed.
 The sciatic nerve is the single largest nerve in your body.
-It forms from nerve roots that branch off of the spinal cord in the lower back then travels through the buttock into the back of the thigh and down the back of the leg into the foot on both sides of the body.
+It forms from nerve roots that branch off of the spinal cord in the lower back.
+Then, it travels through the buttock into the back of the thigh and down leg into the foot.
 Generally speaking, the nerves in your body constantly send and receive signals that control feeling (sensation) and function (movement).
 The sciatic nerve supplies both sensation and strength to the leg and foot.

 In the majority of cases, sciatica will affect only one side of the lower body.
-The pain can start as a twinge in the lower back and extend all the way down through the back of the thigh into the foot and toes depending on the location of the problem along the pathway of the nerve.
+The pain can start as a twinge in the lower back and extend all the way down through the back of the thigh into the foot and toes.
+It is depending on the location of the problem along the pathway of the nerve.
 For some people, sciatica symptoms can be sporadic, infrequent, and mildly irritating.
 For others, sciatica can be debilitating and severe, causing pain, weakness, and numbness.
-The pain is usually described as sharp, burning, or searing rather than a dull ache or throbbing pain.
+The pain is usually sharp, burning, or searing rather than a dull ache or throbbing pain.
 The most common sciatica symptoms include:

 When the pain of sciatica strikes, it can have its roots in several places:

-- Spondylolisthesis – spondylolisthesis occurs when one vertebra, commonly in the lower back, slips forward over the vertebra below it.
+Spondylolisthesis occurs when one vertebra, commonly in the lower back, slips forward over the vertebra below it.
 There are many reasons why spondylolisthesis might occur – some are born with this anomaly and it can also result from spinal degeneration, trauma, or injury.
 This displacement can irritate spinal nerve roots and cause pain that radiates along the course of the sciatic nerve.

-- Lumbar spinal stenosis – Spinal stenosis causes a narrowing of the central canal that the spinal cord itself passes through.
+Spinal stenosis causes a narrowing of the central canal that the spinal cord itself passes through.
 This condition is more common in older adults and is a result of degeneration that occurs over time when the spine is not functioning properly due to injury or misalignment.

-- Pressure on the sciatic nerve from the piriformis muscle – the piriformis muscle connects the sacrum (the triangular bone at the base of your spine) to the femur (thigh bone) and controls hip movement and rotation.
+The piriformis muscle connects the sacrum (the triangular bone at the base of your spine) to the femur (thigh bone) and controls hip movement and rotation.
 The pathway of the sciatic nerve brings it beneath this muscle.
 If the piriformis experiences muscle spasm or injury, it has the potential to compress the nearby sciatic nerve causing the classic symptoms of sciatica.

-- Osteophytes – osteophytes, which most people know as bone spurs, occur as part of the degenerative process.
+Osteophytes, which most people know as bone spurs, occur as part of the degenerative process.
 Depending on the location of the osteophyte, it can place pressure or irritation on any of the nerves that combine to form the sciatic nerve.

-- Pregnancy – sciatica is a common complaint during pregnancy, particularly in the later months as the fetus grows and puts more weight and pressure on the lumbar spine.
+Sciatica is a common complaint during pregnancy, particularly in the later months as the fetus grows and puts more weight and pressure on the lumbar spine.
 Pregnancy-related sciatica is often relieved once the baby is born as long as the lower back and pelvis follow a normal course of recovery.

 For most people, having your neck checked to address sciatica isn’t the first thing you think of.
 However, upper cervical chiropractic care has helped many sciatica sufferers to identify and correct a frequently overlooked cause of the condition.
 Upper cervical chiropractors focus on precisely correcting the atlas, the uppermost vertebra in the spinal column.
 The atlas is distinct for several reasons, particularly because it is responsible for bearing the weight of the head and accounting for the majority of its movement.
-When it comes to sciatica, here’s what happens:

 It’s easy to see, then, how an atlas misalignment can cause the trickle-down effect that will, over time, lead to sciatica.
 Upper cervical care is always geared towards addressing the root cause of a person’s symptoms and not merely providing a solution for temporary relief.
 Once normal atlas alignment is restored through gentle, specific upper cervical adjustments, the body can naturally heal and come back into balance, giving low back pain and sciatica sufferers the lasting relief they’ve been looking for.
 To learn more about the upper cervical chiropractic care solution, use the search feature to locate a practitioner in your area.
 Many offer a complimentary and obligation-free consultation to get you started down the road to feeling better.